Tuesday, April 08, 2014

 Fighting the Mob

 It's an absolutely massive pain in the arse.
-But with fighting the way I'm fighting, it may be that it won't take twenty, thirty, or forty years for the world at large to notice Abby and I, even as our work even now is securely placed.
+But with fighting the way I'm fighting, it may be that it won't take twenty, thirty, or forty years for the world at large to notice Abby, Mary, and I, even as our work even now is securely placed.

 Wednesday, January 29, 2014